Jonck-lens/web_file_view/readme_en.md

 * 2 .
 As for the api system, I'm not going to make a companion app for it yet, because it's probably not as convenient as viewing it directly on the web
 * 3 .
 Note: Theoretically speaking, this project can only run on the Windows platform

+This is my first project and also my first time publishing a project on GitHub.</p> The project may seem rather poor, but please don't make fun of me for it.
 ---

 Finally, if you have any suggestions or questions, please contact me. <p>Thank you